edgelesssys/contrast/dev-docs/security-overview.md

 #### 1. The kata runtime plugin initializes the CVM

 - The installed runtime plugin (`containerd-shim-contrast-cc-v2`, referenced by the runtime handler) initializes the Confidential Virtual Machine (CVM) using `QEMU`.
+- `QEMU` initializes the CVM’s virtualized environment.
+- AMD SEV-SNP enforces memory encryption: Guest memory is encrypted using a per-VM encryption key, ensuring host isolation.
+- `QEMU` calls AMD SEV-SNP `LAUNCH_MEASURE` which measures the kernel, the kernel command line, and `initramfs`.
+The measurement is stored in procteted registers.

+#### 2. QEMU initializes memory

+#### 2. QEMU initializes memory

-- It generates the `QEMU` command line, including parameters required for injecting `HOSTDATA` into the CVM.
+- `QEMU` loads the kernel, kernel command line, and `initramfs` into the CVM’s initial memory.

-#### 2. QEMU boots the CVM

-- The runtime plugin instructs `QEMU` to boot the CVM with the IGVM file as the initial memory content.
+- Unlike traditional QEMU boots that use Open Virtual Machine Firmware (OVMF) for UEFI initialization, Direct Linux Boot loads the kernel directly, skipping the need for firmware.

 #### 3. Kernel and initramfs initialization